 Brooke Owens Fellow, Class of 2017

-- Host Institution: Virgin Orbit
+Host Institution: Virgin Orbit

-- Mentor: Serina Diniega
+Mentor: Serina Diniega

-Though she loved space and science fiction as a child, Chirstine traces her passion for working in the aerospace industry to her enrollment in the NASA WISH (Women In STEM High school) Aerospace Scholars program.
-Inventing concepts for interplanetary spacecraft and moon bases, Christine saw that by becoming an aerospace engineer, she could help the future that science fiction promised become a reality for the kids of tomorrow.
+Though she loved space and science fiction as a child, Christine traces her passion for working in the aerospace industry to her enrollment in the NASA WISH (Women In STEM High school) Aerospace Scholars program.
+While inventing concepts for interplanetary spacecraft and moon bases, Christine saw that by becoming an engineer, she could help the future that science fiction promised to become a reality for the kids of tomorrow.

 As a Brooke Owens Fellow, Christine interned at Virgin Orbit on the propulsion team, working on the liquid rocket engines NewtonThree and NetwonFour.
 She made a graphical user interface for the engine balance tool, designed and assembled articles for component testing, and modeled development hardware in CAD software.

 On campus, Christine worked as a researcher in the Autonomous Vehicle Systems Lab, satellite ground station engineer at the Colorado Space Grant Consortium, and teaching assistant for the aerospace senior capstone sequence.
 She has been involved in the CU Boulder jazz ensemble, intramural badminton, Alternative Spring Breaks volunteer organization, Engineering Honors Program, and Norlin Scholars.
 In previous internships, she built a modular Hall-effect thruster at The Aerospace Corporation in 2016 and worked on advanced development at Blue Origin in 2018.